Mortgage Calculator for the Netherlands

 Are you looking to buy a house in the Netherlands, but unsure about the mortgage process?
 Our mortgage calculator for the Netherlands can help you determine your mortgage capabilities and interest rates for a home loan in the Netherlands.

 Don't let the mortgage process discourage you.
-Use our mortgage calculator today and find out how much mortgage you can get.
-It will also tell you mortgage interest rates in the Netherlands.
+Use our mortgage calculator to determine the your potential mortgage, along with gaining insight into the mortgage interest rates currently applicable in the Netherlands.

 Are you an expat considering buying property in the Netherlands?
-We want to assure you that it is possible to purchase a home and secure a mortgage, even as a non-Dutch citizen.
-However, it's important to be aware of the conditions and requirements for obtaining a mortgage.
+It is possible to purchase a home and securing a mortgage in the Netherlands, regardless of your citizenship.
+It's important to be aware of the requirements though.
 Our expat mortgage calculator can help you determine your mortgage capabilities and interest rates for a home loan in the Netherlands.

 As an expat, you may face additional challenges in getting a mortgage, particularly if you are new to your job or self-employed.
 Banks have different requirements, but these are some general conditions: